applebuddy/TOEIC-Speaking-Study/README.md

 - 함께의 장점
   - I can always share some ideas and opinions about ~, I like to have company (a 붙히면 안됨!)

+## Q6

+And what kind of things do you usually buy there?

+- I usually buy fruit and vegetables there.
+The fruit and vegetables there are fresh and are usually available at a reasonable price.
+I'm very into that kind of stuff.

 ## Q7

+- Which factor do you consider the most when you go grocery shopping?
+(Price, Location, Selection of foods that are available)
+  - When I go grocery shopping, I consider the price the most important factor.
+First, a low price lets me buy a large quantity without spending too much, so I can make more meals for my family.
+In addition, if I can save on groceries, I can spend more money on other important things! also, I have to consider finance all the time.
+  - so these are my reasons.
+    - I don't wanna spend lots of money on ~

 - What are some disadvantages of having pets?
   - Time, Money, Effort